rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Logistic regression models the probability of a binary outcome based on the input features.

+**Cost Function**: The cost function used is the Cross-Entropy Loss, which measures the difference between the actual and predicted probabilities.

 **Example**: Classifying security alerts as true positives or false positives based on textual descriptions.

 ##### Neural Networks (CNNs, RNNs)
 **When to Use**: Use neural networks for complex text classification tasks involving large datasets.

 **How It Works**: Neural networks, such as Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs), capture hierarchical and sequential patterns in text data.

+**Cost Function**: The cost function used is typically Cross-Entropy Loss for classification tasks.

 **Example**: Classifying cyber threat intelligence reports into different threat categories using RNNs to capture sequential patterns in the text.